ZFMK/dwb2catalogue/README.md

     python Transfer.py

+Progress can be followed with:

+    tail -f sync_dwb2portal.log

 This script takes about 1.5 hours on a machine with MySQL database on SSD but old AMD FX 6300 CPU.
-Progress is logged to `sync_dwb2portal.log`